orbs-network/orbs-spec/behaviors/services/gossip.md

   * Fully connected, every node is connected to every other node.
   * All communication is direct.
     * Optimization: Forwarding scheme for large messages like `PRE_PREPARE`.
-* Network topology is known in advance and [configurable](../config/shared.md).
+* Network topology is known in advance and controlled by the configuration.
   * Currently assume all services are found on all nodes.
   * Currently assume single instance of a service on a node.
 * No special support for retransmission except standard TCP stack.
 * Recommended: Socket connections should be signed by nodes and authenticated when opened (via TLS).
   * Not a hard requirement because all communication is signed in the application level.
-* Reconnect to topology peers when disconnected with a [configurable](../config/services.md) polling interval.
+* Reconnect to topology peers when disconnected with `config.GOSSIP_CONNECTION_KEEP_ALIVE_INTERVAL` polling interval.
 * Calls `OnMessageReceived` when a gossip message is received.
 * Wire format encoding is [Protobuf over TCP](../../encoding/gossip/protobuf-over-tcp.md).